ryan4yin/nixos-licheepi4a/README.md

 After the build is complete, the image will be in `result/sd-image/nixos-licheepi4a-sd-image-xxx-riscv64-linux.img`.

-The image has some problem currently, we need to fix the partition sized by the following commands:
+The image has some problem currently, we need to fix the partition size by the following commands:

 ```bash
 cp result/sd-image/nixos-licheepi4a-sd-image-xxx-riscv64-linux.img nixos-lp4a.img